It was move-in day at Northeastern, and Liam Walsh needed some help.

-Walsh improved incrementally each of his first three seasons, but the 2018-19 season (the year he also played alongside McDonough) is when he took off.
-After notching a combined 15 goals in his first three seasons with the RoughRiders, he scored 25 goals his last year, the team’s second best mark.
+Walsh improved incrementally each of his first three seasons, but the 2018-19 season — the year he also played alongside McDonough — is when he took off.
+After notching a combined 15 goals in his first three seasons with the RoughRiders, he scored 25 goals in his final year, which was the team’s second-best mark.

 “It was great watching him grow up here for four years, every year he got better as a leader, better as a player,” Carlson said.
 “He almost became like an assistant coach of the program in his final season, he was just so schooled in what we were doing and how we wanted to play and how we wanted to act.”

-Despite Walsh providing a steady hand, McDonough’s transition to Cedar Rapids still wasn’t easy.
-After playing nearly his entire prep career close to home in Massachusetts, moving halfway across the country was a big adjustment.
+Despite Walsh providing a steady hand, McDonough’s transition to Cedar Rapids wasn’t easy at first.
+After playing nearly his entire prep career close to home in Massachusetts, moving halfway across the country as a teenager was a big adjustment.